FIGMA DESIGN SYSTEM

 What I did

-Built a full system in Figma. colour tokens, a type scale, and a component library, on a three-tier, atomic architecture.
+Built a token-driven system in Figma, including colour foundations, a typography scale, and a reusable component library organized through a three-tier architecture.

 Outcome